-“When my wife Audrey became the president of Reed College, we went to a women’s rugby game, and a wonderful guy by the name of Gregory MacNaughton came up next to me, and we just started talking about music and records and releases,” says record producer Cheryl Pawelski.
+“When my wife Audrey became the president of Reed College, we went to a women’s rugby game, and a wonderful guy came up next to me, and we just started talking about music and records and releases,” says record producer Cheryl Pawelski.
 “And he said, ‘You know, the first recorded version of Howl by Allen Ginsberg happened here.’
 And my radar just went off.”

 To transfer and restore the tapes, Pawelski tapped audio engineer Michael Graves, whom she first worked with on Omnivore's Grammy-winning 2014 release Hank Williams: The Garden Spot Programs, 1950.
 "When you're working in the historical field ... there are some things that would just be lost to history if you didn't have somebody who could restore it," she says.
 "I'd been frustrated in the past by [projects] that I knew in my head were possible, I just didn't have the person with the know-how and audio gizmos."
 She met Graves through the Recording Academy, he supplied the necessary gizmos, and a fruitful creative partnership was born.

-Pawelski shipped the Howl tapes to Grave’s studio in LA via FedEx (“It’s nerve-wracking at first, but we’ve never lost tapes before,” Graves says), where he restored and digitized them.
+Pawelski shipped the Howl tapes from Reed to Grave’s studio in LA (“It’s nerve-wracking at first, but we’ve never lost tapes before,” Graves says), where he restored and digitized them.
 Graves is used to working with vinyl, which typically carries a lot of surface noise, but he says the Howl audio came to him in excellent condition.

-The tapes also include seven other poems, only a few of which (like "A Supermarket in California" and "Transcription for Organ Music") actually wound up published in the first edition of Howl and Other Poems.
+The tapes also include seven other poems, a few of which (like "A Supermarket in California" and "Transcription for Organ Music") were published in the first edition of Howl and Other Poems.
 In all, the Omnivore album runs 11 tracks and 35 minutes.
-Due to a dearth of photographs of or paraphernalia from the event, Pawelski asked MacNaughton to draw up the album art in calligraphy, which she says has “a strong history” at Reed.
-She commissioned Reed humanities professor Dr. Pancho Savery for liner notes, which speak to the musicality of Ginsberg’s reading technique and help “put the performance in its place.”
+Due to a dearth of photographs of or paraphernalia from the event, Pawelski asked a colleague to draw up the album art in calligraphy, which she says has “a strong history” at Reed.

 Reflecting on Omniovre’s work, Pawelski says, “If something is sitting on a shelf somewhere, or on a piece of shellack, that’s not shareable.
 By making a 1,000 of something, it has a better chance of lasting.”
 With two Grammys under her belt, she’s about to kick open the doors on what might be one of the most consequential bits of poetry paraphernalia of the 20th century, and she knows it.
 “It’s like we’re throwing things into the future for people to find.”